 Uganda is pursuing financial sustainability for its immunization services through legislation and expenditure tracking.
-The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in Uganda in September 2008.
+Sabin’s Sustainable Immunization Financing (SIF) Program worked with officials in Uganda from 2008 to 2016.

 Immunization Program Structure